ninadtongay/vectorised_word_embeddings/README.md

 - `accuracy.py`: Used to check the accuracy obtained while getting similar words through the pre-trained model.
 - `vecnlp.py`(*Only avaiable when using python flask approach*): Used to accept the size of the table, select either city/post to find cosine similarity accordingly, threshold and expected output.
 Once executed, it will provide model execution time, regular approach execution time, accuracy and F1 score.

-While implementing python flask method, these files are present in `source/app/business logic` folder
+While implementing python flask method, these files are present in `source/app/business logic` folder.

 #### Jupyter Notebook
-This notebook consists of the code to create an SQL database, uses all the python functions mentioned above to carry out various operations, and SQL Query to join tables based on the similarity between word vectors.
+This notebook consists of all the above mentioned python files in sequence.

 ------------------------------------
 ### Result